enosgb/api-node-swagger/README.md

-# This is a simple API with documentation in swagger
+# This is a simple API nodeJS with documentation in swagger

 # node-zmnkne